hydroper-jet/lang/spec/1.0/source/src/overview/compilation.md

 # Compilation and transpilation

-JetWork compiles to the JetWork Bytecode (JWBC), which, in turn, can be compiled to other languages or be executed by a virtual machine.
+Jet compiles to the Jet Bytecode (JBC), which, in turn, can be compiled to other languages or be executed by a virtual machine.

-JetWork can be both compiled to native code or transpiled to another object-oriented high-level language.
+Jet can be both compiled to native code or transpiled to another object-oriented high-level language.

 ## Number overflow